On $n$-hereditary algebras and $n$-slice algebras: Abstract

 \section{Abstract}

-In this paper we show that $n$-slice algebras are exactly $n$-hereditary algebras whose $(n+1)$-preprojective algebras are $(q+1,n+1)$-Koszul.
+In this paper we show that acyclic $n$-slice algebras are exactly acyclic $n$-hereditary algebras whose $(n+1)$-preprojective algebras are $(q+1,n+1)$-Koszul.
 We also list the equivalent triangulated categories arising from the algebra constructions related to an $n$-slice algebra.
-We show that higher slice algebras of finite type appear in pair and they share the Auslander-Reiten quiver for their higher preprojective components.
+We show that higher slice algebras of finite type appear in pairs and they share the Auslander-Reiten quiver for their higher preprojective components.